err0r500/elm-in-redux/README.md

 ## Motivation

-* write bulletproof businesslogic
+* write bulletproof business logic
 * keep the react (and redux) ecosystem

 ## Features
+* handle a complete or partial reducer
 * smooth integration with redux (see below)
-* partial reducer handling
 * multiple reducers handling
 * reducer's current state sent to Elm (so you don't have to fear out of sync models)
 * select from Elm which actions are handled (using a port with the action.type in camelCase)